 Unlike crown thinning which aims to reduce the thickness of the canopy, crown reduction instead focuses on limiting the size of the canopy.
-Also known as tree shaping, crown reduction can help to reduce the size of an overgrown tree, increase its structural balance and improve its durability under unfavourable weather conditions.
+Also known as tree shaping, a crown reduction can help to reduce the size of an overgrown tree, increase its structural balance and improve its durability under unfavourable weather conditions.

 We understand how important it is for the tree to retain its aesthetics which is why we’ll always strive to keep the natural shape of the tree in place.
 We will of course consult with you every step of the way to ensure that the final outcome is exactly what you’re after.

 Keeping your trees free from dead, rotting wood is paramount to their long term health.
 Otherwise known as crown cleansing, this extra is included free of charge with all of our crown thinning and tree shaping services.
 Not only will it improve the longevity of your tree, but it will also help to reduce the impact that dead and dying branches can have on your property during poor weather conditions.

 Crown lifting is an excellent technique for those wanting to remove lower hanging branches and therefore raise the overall height of the crown.
 As well as helping to create additional visual space at eye level, it can also create a more open passage for pedestrians and vehicles.

 If you’re interested in any of our tree pruning services, contact us today so we can discuss your project and arrange a free quotation.